 ● An economy that works for both workers and businesses

 Direct Worker Support

 When workers face layoff through no fault of their own, there are state and federal programs available to assist with finding unemployment and pursuing training opportunities.
-WSLC staff’s two Labor Liaisons dedicated to advocating for laid off workers (union and non-union), working to ensure workers maximize services to best support themselves, their families and their careers.
+The WSLC’s Workforce Development Directors are dedicated to advocating for laid off workers (union and non-union), working to ensure workers maximize services to best support themselves, their families and their careers.